thevogel/Elk_Project/Exploring_Kibana.md

       **rpm - Red Hat Package Manager**

 3. Now that you have a feel for the data, Let's dive a bit deeper.
 Look at the chart that shows Unique Visitors Vs. Average Bytes.
-     - Locate the time frame in the last 7 days with the most amount of bytes (activity). **2021-9-23 06:00**
+     - Locate the time frame in the last 7 days with the most amount of bytes (activity). **09-29-2021 15:00**
-     - In your own words, is there anything that seems potentially strange about this activity? **87 unique visitors, for 3 hours, appears to have been a random prompt to get visitors.**
+     - In your own words, is there anything that seems potentially strange about this activity? ****

 4. Filter the data by this event.
-     - What is the timestamp for this event? **6am**
+     - What is the timestamp for this event? **15:00**
-     - What kind of file was downloaded? **gz**
+     - What kind of file was downloaded? **deb**
-     - From what country did this activity originate? **China**
+     - From what country did this activity originate? **Ethiopia**
      - What HTTP response codes were encountered by this visitor?
+200, 503

 5. Switch to the Kibana Discover page to see more details about this activity.
      - What is the source IP address of this activity?